Priority Fishing Sectors:

 tuna gill nets - 60 mm

-through regular patrols by the Gambia Navy to enforce
+are monitored through regular patrols by the Gambia

-regulations.
-For the purpose of resources management and to
+Navy to enforce regulations.
+For the purpose of resources

-reduce conflict between the industrial and artisanal fishing
+management and to reduce conflict between the industrial

-7 and 12-nautical-mile fishing areas.
-No industrial fishing
+fishing areas.
+No industrial fishing vessel is allowed

-vessel is allowed to fish within the 7-n.m. limit, which is
+to fish within the 7-n.m. limit, which is fished by

-fishing techniques.
-The grounds between 7 and 12 n.mi. are
+techniques.
+The grounds between 7 and 12 n.mi. are fished

 to the EEZ boundary is open to all licensed vessels